MWATelescope/manta-ray-client/README.md

 ### Conversion Job Options

-* obs_id: < integer >
+* `obs_id: <integer>`
+  - Observation ID
+* `job_type: c`
+  - Always 'c' for conversion jobs.
-* job_type: c
+* `timeres: <decimal>`
-* timeres: < decimal >
-  - Average N seconds of time steps together before writing output.
+  - Time resolution: average N seconds of time steps together before writing output.
-* freqres: < integer >
+* `freqres: <integer>`
   - Average N kHz bandwidth of fine channels together before writing output.
-* edgewidth: < integer >
+* `edgewidth: <integer>`
   - Flag the given width (in kHz) of edge channels of each coarse channel.
+  - Defaults to 80 kHz.
+  - Set to 0 kHz to disable edge flagging.
-* conversion:  < ms || uvfits >
+* `conversion:  <ms || uvfits>`
+  - Output format.
-  - ms: CASA measurement set.
+  - `ms`: CASA measurement set.
-  - uvfits: uvfits output.
+  - `uvfits`: uvfits output.

 #### Optional options
-To enable an option, set value to true e.g. norfi=true
+To enable an option, set value to true e.g. `norfi=true` If you omit an option it is equivalent to false. e.g. not specifying norfi is equivalent to `norfi=false`.

 Recommended defaults:
-* allowmissing: < true | false/omitted > Do not abort when not all GPU box files are available.
+* `allowmissing: true` Do not abort when not all GPU box (visibility) files are available.
-* flagdcchannels: < true | false/omitted > Flag the centre channel of each sub-band.
+* `flagdcchannels: true` Flag the centre/DC channel of each coarse channel.

-RFI options:
+##### RFI options:
 If omitted, the below options default to false.
-* norfi: < true | false/omitted > Do not perform RFI detection.
+* `norfi: true` Do not perform RFI detection.
-* noprecomputedflags: < true | false/omitted > Do not use observatory generated precomputed flags.
+* `noprecomputedflags: true` Do not use observatory generated precomputed flags.
-The combination of the RFI options provides the following capabilities:
+The combination of (or lack of) the above RFI options provides the following capabilities:
-* Use precomputed flags if they exist, if not perform RFI detection (norfi: false/omitted, noprecomputedflags: false/omitted).
-This is the default behaviour.
+* (Default- i.e. neither option specified) Use precomputed flags if they exist, if not perform RFI detection.
-* Ignore precomputed flags and perform RFI flagging (norfi: false/omitted, noprecomputedflags: true).
+* `noprecomputedflags: true` Ignore precomputed flags if they exist and perform RFI flagging instead.
-* Do not flag any RFI even if there are precomputed flag files available (norfi: true, noprecomputedflags: true).
+* `norfi: true, noprecomputedflags: true` Do not flag any RFI even if there are precomputed flag files available.

-Pointing options:
+##### Pointing options:
 If none of the 3 options below are set, the observation's phase centre is assumed to be used.
-* usepcentre: < true | false/omitted > Centre on pointing centre.
+* `usepcentre: true` Centre on the observation's pointing centre.
-* phasecentrera: < ra formatted as: 00h00m00.0s | omitted > Centre on a custom phase centre  (must include phasecentrera).
+* `phasecentrera: <ra formatted as: 00h00m00.0s>` Centre on a custom phase centre  (must include `phasecentredec`).
-* phasecentredec: < dec formatted as: +/-00d00m00.0s | omitted > Centre on a custom phase centre (must include phasecentredec).
+* `phasecentredec: <dec formatted as: +00d00m00.0s>` Centre on a custom phase centre (must include `phasecentrera`).

-Other options:
+##### Other options:
 If the below options are omitted, they default to false.
-* calibrate: < true | false/omitted > Apply a calibration solution to the dataset, if found.
+* `calibrate: true` Apply a calibration solution to the dataset, if found.
 If not found, the job will fail- in this case you can resubmit the job without this option for uncalibrated raw visibilities.
 See: [Data Access/MWA ASVO Calibration Option ](https://wiki.mwatelescope.org/display/MP/MWA+ASVO+Calibration+Option) on the [MWA Telescope Wiki](https://wiki.mwatelescope.org) for more information.
-* nostats: < true | false/omitted > Disable collecting statistics.
+* `nostats: true` Disable collecting statistics.
-* nogeom: < true | false/omitted > Disable geometric corrections.
+* `nogeom: true` Disable geometric corrections.
-* noantennapruning: < true | false/omitted > Do not remove the flagged antennae.
+* `noantennapruning: true` Do not remove the flagged antennae.
-* noflagautos: < true | false/omitted > Do not flag auto-correlations.
+* `noflagautos: true` Do not flag auto-correlations.
-* nosbgains: < true | false/omitted > Do not correct for the digital gains.
+* `nosbgains: true` Do not correct for the digital gains.
-* noflagmissings: < true | false/omitted > Do not flag missing gpu box files (only makes sense with allowmissing).
+* `noflagmissings: true` Do not flag missing gpu box files (only makes sense with `allowmissing`).
-* sbpassband: < true | false/omitted > Apply unity passband (i.e. do not apply any corrections)
+* `sbpassband: true` Apply unity passband (i.e. do not apply any passband corrections)

 #### Example line in csv file